 Russia says US-led coalition colludes with IS in Syria

-Colonel General Sergei Surovikin, Commander of the Russian forces in Syria and Col Gen Sergei Rudskoi of the Russian General Staff, attend a briefing.
-The Russian military has accused the US-led coalition in Syria of providing safe corridors for the Islamic State group to leave the area around its stronghold of Raqqa.
+Colonel General Sergei Surovikin, Commander of the Russian forces in Syria, speaks, with a map of Syria projected on the screen in the back, at a briefing in the Russian Defense Ministry in Moscow, Russia, Friday, June 9, 2017.
+The Russian military has accused the U.S.-led coalition in Syria of providing safe corridors for the Islamic State group to leave the area around its stronghold of Raqqa.

 Discussions